blog

-If you are searching for Mailinator alternatives, you are usually trying to improve one of three things:
+If you are searching for Mailinator alternatives or a replacement for Mailinator email workflows, you are usually trying to improve one of three things:

 - inbox privacy and test isolation